-Amy instructs our weekly improv and scene study classes.
+Amy instructs our weekly improv classes, storytelling theater classes, and scene study classes.

 Eric directs and choreographs our musical theatre workshops and mainstage productions and coaches private acting and dance sessions.

-Sarah is currently pursuing a B.A in Arts Management from Purchase College.
+Sarah is a graduate of Purchase College.
 She freelances and assists in direction, musical direction, stage management, and costume design.
-Sarah was nominated for a Metropolitan High School Theater Award in 2016 for her work as student director in Brewster High School’s production of Hello, Dolly.
+Sarah was nominated for a Metropolitan High School Theater Award in 2016 for her work as student director in Brewster High School’s production of Hello, Dolly!
 She has worked with many children’s theaters, community theaters, and schools in the tri-county area.
 As an actor, Sarah has had the pleasure of working with many different community theaters.
 Some of her favorite roles include Tracy Turnblad in Hairspray, and Rona Lisa Peretti in 25th Annual Putnam County Spelling Bee.
-She won a National Youth Theater Award in 2016 for Leading Actress in a Musical for her role as Hope Cladwell in Spotlight Art’s first MainStage, Urinetown.
+She won a National Youth Theater Award in 2016 for Leading Actress in a Musical for her role as Hope Cladwell in Spotlight Art’s first Mainstage, Urinetown.

-Sarah is associate director of our musical theatre workshops, directs our summer camps, and stage manages our mainstage productions.
+Sarah is associate director of our musical theatre workshops, directs our summer camps, instructs our after school program consisting of musical theatre classes at various local school districts, and stage manages our mainstage productions.

 Stephanie is the Executive Director of Spotlight Arts.
-She produces all programs and additionally provides direction and musical direction for our mainstage productions and musical theatre workshops.
+She produces all programs, teaches private voice and acting, and additionally provides direction and musical direction for our mainstage productions and musical theatre workshops.

 Spotlight Arts provides students with a high-quality, fun learning environment while students work on their the theatre arts skills.
 We offer weekly classes, Mainstage productions, master classes and musical theatre workshops.
 Additionally, students of the performing arts develop vital life skills such as collaboration, communication, creativity, focus, problem-solving, self-confidence, and more!